steven2358/awesome-blockchain-ai/README.md

 - [Thought Network](https://thought.live/) - Thought's blockchain-enabled Fabric fundamentally changes applications by embedding artificial intelligence into every bit of data making it agile, actionable and inherently secure.
 - [MATRIX AI](https://www.matrix.io/) - MATRIX is a platform which incorporates blockchain and AI to enable the realization of the Intelligent Blockchain.
 - [Pandora Boxchain](https://pandoraboxchain.ai/) - A marketplace for AI kernels, computations and big data powered by Proof of Cognitive Work (PoCW).
+- [Fitchain](https://fitchain.io/) - Fitchain is a blockchain-based machine learning factory that allows data scientists to train models, tracing them from inception and throughout their lifetime.

 ## Blockchains for data